mtkresearch/function-calling-leaderboard-for-zhtw/README.md

 python openfunctions_evaluation.py --model MODEL_NAME --test-category TEST_CATEGORY --language LANGUAGE
 ```

-For available options for `MODEL_NAME`, `TEST_CATEGORY` and `LANGUAGE`, please refer to the the `model_handler/handler_map.py` file for a list of supported models, [Available Languages](#aAvailable Languages) section below and [Available Test Category](#available-test-category) section below.
+For available options for `MODEL_NAME`, `TEST_CATEGORY` and `LANGUAGE`, please refer to the the `model_handler/handler_map.py` file for a list of supported models, [Available Languages](#available-languages) section below and [Available Test Category](#available-test-category) section below.

 If no `MODEL_NAME` is provided, the model `gorilla-openfunctions-v2` will be used by default.
 If no `TEST_CATEGORY` is provided, all test categories will be run by default.
 If no `LANGUAGE` is provided, `en` will be used by default.

 ### Available Languages
-The following languages are currently supported for evaluation:
+The following languages are currently supported for the benchmark:

 - `en`: English (default)
 - `zhtw`: Traditional Chinese

 ### Available Test Category
 In the following two sections, the optional `--test-category` parameter can be used to specify the category of tests to run.
 You can specify multiple categories separated by spaces.
-Available options include:
+Available options include all the test categories appearing on the wagon wheel by Berkeley Function-Calling Leaderboard's:

-- `all`: Run all test categories.
+- `all`: Run all test categories listed under the individual test categories (9 in total).
     - This is the default option if no test category is provided.
-- `ast`: Abstract Syntax Tree tests.
+- `ast`: Abstract Syntax Tree tests, including simple, parallel_function, multiple_function, parallel_multiple_function, and relevance
-- `executable`: Executable code evaluation tests.
+- `executable`: Executable code evaluation tests, including executable_simple, executable_parallel_function, executable_multiple_function, and executable_parallel_multiple_function
-- `python`: Tests specific to Python code.
-- `non-python`: Tests for code in languages other than Python, such as Java and JavaScript.
-- `python-ast`: Python Abstract Syntax Tree tests.
 - Individual test categories:
     - `simple`: Simple function calls.
     - `parallel_function`: Multiple function calls in parallel.